livereload/LiveReload/windows/README.md

 * Install externel dependencies of each package:

+    On a Mac:

         # bash
         for i in node_modules/*; do (echo; echo $i; cd $i; npm install); done
         # fish
         for i in node_modules/*; echo; echo $i; pushd $i; npm install; popd; end

+    On Windows (from 'windows' folder): invoke `install-npm-modules.cmd`

-* Check and kill any redundant local packages found.
+* On a Mac, check and kill any redundant local packages found.
 The following folders must _not_ exist:

         livereload-client/node_modules/livereload-protocol
         livereload-core/node_modules/fsmonitor